-Cat & Dog Teeth Cleaning in River North, IL
+Cat & Dog Teeth Cleaning in River North, Chicago

 At Companion Animal Hospital River North, we’re dedicated to keeping pets in the community and surrounding neighborhoods healthy inside and out.
 To help you and your pet combat dental disease, we provide complete, professional cat & dog teeth cleaning and offer at-home maintenance recommendations.